ibexa/documentation-developer/docs/guide/search/elastic.md

     You can also set a boosting factor for a specific field.
     Boosting increases the relevance of hits, for example, to help you account for the fact that keywords from the title are more relevant than the ones from other places of the document.
-    You set the boosting factor under the `properties` key:
+    Set the boosting factor under the `properties` key:

     ``` yaml
     ez_platform_elastic_search_engine: